 Effect if actual results differ from assumptions.
-A 10% change in our accrual for estimated gift card breakage at December 31, 2020 would have affected operating income by approximately \$0.9 million in fiscal 2020.
+A 10% change in our accrual for estimated gift card breakage at December 30, 2021 would have affected operating income by approximately \$1.2 million in fiscal 2021.
+Accruals for estimated gift card breakage have increased approximately in proportion to growth in gift card sales over the last few years.